NoahShomette/bevy_sparse_tilemap/README.md

+﻿# `bevy_sparse_tilemap`
-﻿A Tilemap crate for the Bevy game engine with a focus on logic and size.
+A Tilemap crate for the Bevy game engine with a focus on logic and size.

 ## Features
 - Sparse-set style Tilemaps